Files / Global strategy

 1. Introduction

-2. Practical Forms of Crowdsourced Warfare
+2. The Practical Forms of Crowdsourced Warfare

-3. Legal Interpretation Controversies Regarding Civilian Targeting
+3. Legal Interpretation Disputes Regarding Civilian Targeting

 4. Core Areas of Disagreement in International Armed Conflicts